cloudmesh-community/book/chapters/devops/puppet.md

 (https://yum.puppetlabs.com/puppetlabs-release-pc1-el7.noarch.rpm)
 ```

-* Use :o: following command to Install the Puppet agent.
+* Install Puppet agent.

 ```bash
 $ sudo yum -y install puppet-agent
 ```

-* Use following command to enable agent.
+* Enable agent.

 ```bash
 $ sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true
 ```

-As explained in :o: workflow section and :o: digram in :o: above section :o: ; When the
-puppet agent is installed and run first time it generates SSL certificate
+Once puppet agent is installed and runs first time, it generates SSL certificate
-and sends it to master for signing, once the certificate is approved
-master can communicate and mage the client node.
+and sends it to master for signing.
+Master can communicate and manage client nodes
+ after certificate is signed.

-Each puppet client node in the puppet infrastructure needs to follow this process
+Each puppet client node in puppet infrastructure needs to follow this process

 # Configuring SSL

-As explained :o: above, SSL certificate approval by puppet master is required
-for all the nodes in the infrastructure in order for master to communicate
+SSL certificate approval by puppet master is required  for all nodes in order
-and manage client nodes.
-Following will describe the SSL signing process-
+for master to communicate and manage client nodes.

-Use the following command on :o: puppet master to in order to list all unsigned
-certificate requests.
+### Find out and list all unsigned  certificate requests.

 ```bash
 $ sudo /opt/puppetlabs/bin/puppet cert list
 ```

-### View the requests
+### View requests

-If the new agent node is set up, :o: request similar to following will be displayed
+Sample request that is displayed after agent is set up successfully

-(Note - :o: Below certificate name is for illustration purpose only.)
+( Note - Used Certificate name is for illustration purpose only )

 * <http://test.hid520-hid523.com/> (SHA259)